m4b/rdr/README.md

 Which defaults to scanning `/usr/lib/` for things it considers "binaries".
 Basically, it works pretty well.

-If you want to recursively search, you give it a directory (or supply none at all, and it uses the default, `/usr/lib`), and the `r` flag:
+If you want to recursively search, you give it a directory (or supply none at all, and it uses the default, `/usr/lib`), and the `-r` flag:

 ````bash
 rdr -b -r -d "/usr/lib /usr/local/lib"